 Artists and free-thinkers of all stripes have flocked to The East Village for decades.
 This neighborhood’s counter-culture reputation has in part given way to corporate interests, but bastions of the local arts like St. Mark’s Church on Second Avenue remain proudly, furnishing the community with poetry readings, theater, and other arts programming (it’s where queer poets Allen Ginsberg and Eileen Myles got their start).
 The cabaret-style Joe’s Pub at The Public Theater and Performance Space New York, located in public school building, regularly stage performances with LGBT themes.
 The East Village is also home to the first iteration of Big Gay Ice Cream.
 This proud little ice cream parlor, which has expanded to several different locations, serves the famous Salty Pimp cone and specialty Cheeto-flavored ice cream.
 Gay bars in the area include the legendary Boiler Room, Nowhere (which hosts bear nights), and Bedlam in Alphabet City.
 Read our Neighborhood Guide to the East Village for more.

 Across the water from the East Village, Williamsburg is the most popular neighborhood for visitors to Brooklyn.
 Vintage shops, great restaurants, and nightlife for the young and rowdy can all be found in Williamsburg.
 During the day, visit the new Domino Park on the East River, then shop designer vintage at Amarcord, Rabbits, and 10 ft Single by Stella Dallas.
 Other major companies like Apple have storefronts in Williamsburg, while the hit jewelry store Catbird and the boutique SWORDS-SMITH sell indie fashion you’ll want to try on for hours.
 Cute restaurants and bars abound, as well as plenty of al fresco dining for Pride in June.
-Local gay bars include Metropolitan (great backyard, btw), Thin N That, and the club LoveGun.
+Local gay bars include Metropolitan (great backyard, btw) and the club LoveGun.
 In June Brooklyn hosts its own Pride events, many of which will be hosted in Williamsburg.
 Check the Brooklyn Pride site in upcoming months for updates.